moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 # Moise tasks
 ## daily routine
+// DM: todoMM: read this section.
+I've made updates.
 * first thing: pull Duncan's latest commits and look at the diffs (compare your last commit before my commit to the working tree in GitLens to see what changes I made)
 * update repo with notes and "(done)" or "(partial)" when task is complete or you have worked on it
+* work plan
+  * focus on all the todoMM for up to 2 hours, then split remaining time as below (temporary until you're caught up on the todoMM)
+    * if there are todoMM that you've already completed, mark them as (done) and I'll have a look
+  * 33% hours on the portfolio
+  * 33% on any assigned exercises then codeWars when you're done
+    * put all solutions in the repo so we can discuss them
+    * I increased this percentage to emphasize core JS.
+I will start assigning you more exercises.
+  * 33% hours on Joy of React (put vocabulary and snippets in the repo)(start with components lessons, in progress)
+    * gotta give JS and React significant priority - more knowledge will speed up your progress on the portfolio.
+BUt, yes it's also good to work the portfolio to have real-world React to work through.
+  * all learning tasks: keep adding to the vocabulary files
+  * Fixed the `joy of react game converter`
+    * DM: todoMM: pls explain or put something about this into a file in the repo, so that I can understand what that is about
+      * DM: what is `joy of react game converter` - please follow up on all my todoMM ASAP, if they are quick tasks - if they are larger tasks, they can be done later.
+We'll start using Jira soon, but for now, if you can't finish a todoMM before the next 6:45am meeting, leave a note estimating how many hours you estimate you'll need to complete it (this is good practice, and hard - my boss always asks me to estimate ...ugh)
-* 3pm push repo to the remote
+* 3:45pm push repo to the remote
   *  push what you have - just wrap up what you can, mark whatever is unfinished like this: "// MM: todoMM: unfinished, next steps: step1, step2, ..."
-Yesterday , I was thinking, that going forward I want to review what you have at 6am MT, so just plan on wrapping up and pushing at 6.
+Yesterday , I was thinking, that going forward I want to review what you have at 6:45am MT, so just plan on wrapping up and pushing at 6:45.
 You can keep working the rest of the day, and push that work the next day at 6.
 This will keep it simpler overall.
-So, you can save the work that generates a lot of questions for me for the 6-9MT time period, since I'll be around to answer.
+So, you can save the work that generates a lot of questions for me for the 6:45-9MT time period, since I'll be around to answer.
-* 3-5pm be on Slack (Duncan's 6-8am)
+* 3:45-5pm be on Slack (Duncan's 6:45-8am)
-* 5pm (i.e., whenever you stop for the day) commit and push (if any additional changes)
-## Week ofMonday Feb 6 I'd like you to work in this order, after pulling the repo:
-* as usual, check all diffs for the new info I've pushed - see if there is anything I put that you need to do or respond to
-* see new exercise in utils/array/snippets
-* add "(done)" or comments to your tasks in the section ## next
-* (done) spend 30 minutes solving src/utils/array/snippets/sort.js
-* with the time that's left, 1/2 on each of:
-  * Joy of React (let's discuss your vocabulary entries Monday)
-  * Portfolio - implement portfolio finding all the needed components in tailwindui
-  * Note: if your brain likes to code first, then study next, feel free to change the order
-* btw, always check package.json, to see if there's anything I installed that you need to install: there-s one new one:@heroicons/react
-* note on Tailwindcss/ui: it is very customizable, so you can really make it your own, but I think it's best to implement it quickly for the full portfolio site first, making the least changes to taiwindui as is possible.
-So, find in tailwindui the components you need to match your current portfolio site, or you may wish to adapt your layout a bit to use what tailwindui has available if you see something you like.
-Then, we'll get the React and interactivity fully implemented.
-Once you see the whole thing together, that is a good time to start tweaking it visually to fit your preferences.
 ## next (unless there is a specific list for the day above)
 *  Hey, start thinking about a "cooldown" project.
 At work, previously at least, there used to be a 'cooldown' agile cycle each 6 weeks, where the team wraps up unfinished stuff that accumulates and each DEV gets to suggest a few 3-day projects that are of personal interest, but related to the goals of the team.
 THe manager picks one of the projects.
 So, start thinking about what you might like to focus on: a skill, an approach, a component.
 See what comes to mind over the next few weeks.
 <!-- read -->